Noncommutative Complete Intersections: Introduction

-Cassidy and Vancliff defined a factor ring $S/I$ of $S = k_{(q_{ij})}[x_1, \dots, x_n]$, a skew polynomial ring, to be a complete intersection if $I$ is generated by a regular sequence of length $n$ in $S$ (hence $S/I$ is a finite dimensional algebra) \cite[Definition 3.7]{CV}, and in \cite{V} Vancliff considered extending this definition to graded skew Clifford algebras.
+Cassidy and Vancliff defined a factor ring $S/I$ of $S = k_{(q_{ij})}[x_1, \dots, x_n]$, a skew polynomial ring, to be a complete intersection if $I$ is generated by a regular sequence of length $n$ in $S$ (hence $S/I$ is a finite dimensional algebra) \cite[Definition 3.7]{CV}, and in \cite{Va} Vancliff considered extending this definition to graded skew Clifford algebras.
 A few examples of noncommutative (or quantum) complete intersections have been constructed and studied along the line of factoring out a regular sequence of elements \cite{BE, BO, Op}.
 Further, different kinds of generalizations of a commutative complete intersection have been proposed during the last fifteen years \cite{Go, EG, BG, GHS}.
+Recent work on noncommutative (or twisted) matrix factorizations \cite{CCKM}, derived representation schemes \cite{BFR}, noncommutative versions of support varieties and finite generation of the cohomology ring of a Hopf algebra (ideas similar to \cite{BWi, NWi}), as well as noncommutative crepant resolutions of commutative schemes \cite{Da}, advocate for a better understanding of noncommutative complete intersections.
+A satisfactory definition will have positive impact on several research areas.